lblair16/IGME230/230-project-1-content.md

 to absorb as much color as possible, for all eternity.

 The main goal of this game is to survive as long as possible, while absorbing as many enemies as possible.

+## Aesthetics
+* Graphics Style: Abstract, Geometric
+* Sound: dubstep background music
+* Sound Effects: absorbing enemies, shooting, injury, clicking menu buttons

+## Gameplay
+* Mechanics: switch between a combination of red, green, and blue color channels to match the color of the enemy you're shooting
+* Controls
+..* Mouse for movement
+..* LMB to shoot
+..* r, g , and b keys to select a bullet color